HardlyEasy/daily-coding/README.md

 # daily-coding
-See other repos for more in depth work
+See other repos for in depth work

-Daily coding to build/maintain skills consisting of:
+Daily journal/coding with:
-1) MOOCs (online courses)
+1) MOOCs
-2) Programming challenges
+2) Leetcodes/challenges
-   1) To practice and maintain memory of different languages
-3) Leetcode
+3) Small code snippets